Mergermarket-Careers/recruitment-react-native-test/README.md

 Modify the already created application by:

-- Creat an IntelViewer page;
+- Create an IntelViewer page
-- Add the necessary navigation to move to the IntelViewer page and back;
+- Add the necessary navigation to move to the IntelViewer page and back
-- Adding the functionality to refresh by scrolling up when at the top of the list;
+- Adding the functionality to refresh by scrolling up when at the top of the list
-- Add a previously generated intel to the list when refreshing;
+- Add a previously generated intel to the list when refreshing
-- Style the views and the component as per your personal test;

 ### What we're looking for